Built and natural environment

 • Enable mobility for all ages and activities

-Greater Manchester has endorsed a Vision Zero approach for the city region.
+On 29th November 2024 Greater Manchester formally adopted Vision Zero for the city region.
 It aims to eliminate road death and life-changing injury by 2040, with a target to achieve a 50% reduction by 2030.
 The intention is to increase safe, healthy, equitable mobility for all, by adopting the 'safe systems' approach.
 A Safe System is one where people, vehicles and the road infrastructure interact in a way that secures a high level of safety for all.
 While it is inevitable that there will always be road traffic collisions, adopting the Safe System approach means that the impact of a collision can be minimal, saving lives and preventing life-changing injuries.

 The Bolton picture